Getting Started

 - Patterns solve repeated product flows

-- Starter Free validates the surface
+- Starter Free validates the product surface

 - Starter Pro wires the business layer

-Run the starter locallyLink to section
+Run the project locallyLink to section

 Start with the product surface.